Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/sdk_integration.md

   pod 'PrebidMobile'
   pod 'Google-Mobile-Ads-SDK'
 ```
-Optionally, you can define a global platform for your project.

 Using the terminal, install Prebid Mobile SDK and Google Ad Manager SDK using the command below.
 ```